Ecosystem-based Adaptation strategies to climate change in Colombia and Ecuador

-- In Colombia EbA-measures were identifified, assessed and prioritized: 4.300 m2 are in process of restoration through implementation of EbA measures.
+- In Colombia, the project team and its partners identified, assessed and prioritised EbA measures.
+Currently, 4,300 m² are in process of restoration through EbA measures.

--- In Ecuador 33.083 plants were handed over tot he communities for implementation of agroforestry activities in the buffer zone of dry forest.
+- In Ecuador, 33,000 seedlings were handed over to communities for agroforestry activities in the buffer zone of tropical dry forest.
 167 families will benefit from the activities.

 - EbA measures in Ecuador focus on agrobiodiversity, ecotourism, sustainable water management, sustainable livestock management (especially goats), and the declaration of a municipal community-protected area.

 - Eba measures in Colombia include the restoration of two rivers in Cartagena and the partial reforestation of a mangrove forest.